siddhartha-njit/avadhanam_siddharthapreetham_finalproject/README.md

 ## Notes on Replicating

 - Seeds ('numpy' and TensorFlow) are fixed in 'src/final_project.py' to keep results stable across runs.
-- All project files use relative paths computed from the repository root, so graders can run the code without editing anything.
+- All project files use relative paths computed from the repository root (Parent folder).